 Well, this was no solo act.
 Joining the birth team of Mike, Harrison and Mikey, was midwife Martha Roth of Nyack.
 Ms. Roth has been a midwife since 1993 when she received her B.S. from Columbia in Nursing with a certificate in Midwifery.

-She says, "The decision to stay out of a hospital can be very empowering for a women, because she is really in control of the
+She says, "The decision to stay out of a hospital can be very empowering for a women, because she is really in control of thesituation.
+She doesn't have to adjust to the patriarchal hierarchical picture of hospital birth, which takes away everything from you when you walk in the door, including your clothes, your belongings and asks you to adjust to their system."

 Or more maternally said, "it's just scary there and you panic," says Ms. Paletta in reference to the omnipotent doctors and the impersonal setting.
 And having a sense of control and comfort goes along way towards the typical happy ending.